- Studying Law at Yale

 Yale University’s Student Accessibility Services (SAS) provides a wide variety of services for Yale students with disabilities.
 The office works with all Yale students, including Yale Law School students, to facilitate necessary accommodations.
 All accommodations and services are individualized and based on students needs, course requirements, and appropriate documentation.
 Frequently requested accommodations include adaptive computer technology, classroom accommodations, and examination and testing modifications, among others.
 SAS works with Associate Dean Mike Thompson to provide accommodations such as elevator access or carrels for students with disabilities.
 Students should call the SAS office at 203-432-2324 to schedule a meeting to learn more about the accommodations process.

-Yale Transit operates a Special Services Van that transports members of the Yale community who are permanently or temporarily disabled.
-This service runs 24 hours a day Monday through Friday, and from 6 pm to 7:30 am on Saturday and Sunday.
-For more information and to request forms, please see the Special Services shuttle website.
+Yale Transit operates an Accessible Transit Van that transports members of the Yale community who are permanently or temporarily disabled.
+For more information and to request forms, please see the Accessible Transit shuttle website.
 The Special Services Van dispatch can be reached at 203-432-2788.

 Testing Accommodations Request